lsolbach/MDAGenerator/readme.txt

 * added generators for actors and use cases
 * added generators for states and transitions
-* refactored generator core, make it ant independent to faciliate integration in other tools (TODO: remove reference to ClassPathUtils)
+* refactored generator core, make it ant independent to faciliate integration in other tools
 * refactored ModelGenerator to a subclass of ClassifierGenerator
-* added generators for states and transitions

 Version 0.9.14 (21.09.2009)
 ---------------------------